What has the Chamber done lately?

 The mission of the Chamber is to advocate and be a resource for all businesses.
 During the last 7 months, your Chamber has worked harder than ever to keep all the businesses informed, supported, and connected.

-Newsflash E-mails: Through the end of September, over 75 e-mail newsletters sent to over 1,000 local businesses via e-mail with critical and timely information and resources to help guide them through the myriad of the changing dynamics of COVID-19 protocols, guidelines and resources.
+Newsflash E-mails: Through the end of September, over 75 e-mail newsletters were sent to over 1,000 local businesses via e-mail with critical and timely information and resources to help guide them through the myriad of the changing dynamics of COVID-19 protocols, guidelines and resources.

 Loan and Grant Information: The Chamber sent out notices announcing and clarifying the loans and grants available to small businesses, including PPP, EIDL, assistance offered through LA County, Facebook, Main Street USA and many others.